haozixin/AI_reversi/agents/t_004/wiki/AI-Method-1.md

 other heuristics like mobility, static weights and frontier, as the opportunities they provide become meaningless as the game approaches the end.

+While our agent tries to make moves that facilitates the victory towards our side by considers those heuristics with varying weights in different game phases, it also tries to avoid or minimise the loss that the opponent can pose to us by allowing the heuristic values being negative.
+That is, for example if the opponent can gain a corner or is likely to gain a corner after we make an upcoming move(s), then the heuristic value would be negative, with a huge weight on the corner heuristic, the agent will try to avoid that move which helps the opponent gain a corner by selecting the maximum one.

 [Back to top](#table-of-contents)

 ## Solved Challenges
-This means that the difficulties (challenges) you were facing when coding and how you solve them.

-As the minimax algorithm has a relative simple framework compared to other AI methods, the main challenges we encountered throughout the development of this one come from how the heuristics should be measured and how the calculations could be improved, as discuss in the following:
+As the minimax algorithm has a relatively simple framework compared to other AI methods, the main challenges we encountered throughout the development of this one come from how the heuristics should be measured and how the calculations could be improved, as discuss in the following: